Early Childhood Education & Prevention Grants

 Please review the RFGP on the Municipality's Purchasing website.
 Once on the website, look for the Request for Proposals heading, under which you will see Alcohol Tax-Early Childhood Education & Prevention Grants.
 Click the plus sign on the left to see more information.

 For applicant organizations with operating budget of less than $500,000 per annum, technical assistance is available.
-Please register here prior to January 9, 2023 to take advantage of this free assistance.
-Registration only takes a few moments.
+Please reach out to Grants and Contracts for additional information.

 The intended priority population for services funded through this RFGP are residents of the Municipality of Anchorage who are more likely to have experienced inequities in social determinants of health and/or are at higher risk of experiencing ACEs than the general population.
 These funds can be used to support providers and caregivers who serve people in the priority population.
 The priority population includes individuals who are at higher risk for negative health outcomes related to ACEs and those already experiencing them.
 Examples of the priority population include but are not limited to: